MarkNenadov/values-and-styles/README.md

 * Keep It Simple
 * Someone is going to have to read this, maybe even a future you
 * Be as idiomatic as you can
-* Make it as immutable as you ca
+* Make it as immutable as you can
 ---

 ### Kotlin